Jamie3213/what3words/README.md

 ## Writing Our Mesh to PostgreSQL

-We have a mesh, so all that's left to do with it is to add it to our database.
+We now have a mesh, so all that's left to do is to add it to our database.
 We already have a table defined, so we'll use SQLAlchemy to interact with it, the first step of which is to create an ```Engine``` object:

 ```python
 # helpers.py